Krispy Kreme Inc (DNUT) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for DNUT stocks, with JP Morgan repeating the rating for DNUT by listing it as a “Neutral.”
 The predicted price for DNUT in the upcoming period, according to JP Morgan is $13 based on the research report published on November 20, 2023 of the current year 2023.

-During the last 5 trading sessions, DNUT fell by -0.57%, which changed the moving average for the period of 200-days by -0.50% in comparison to the 20-day moving average, which settled at $13.09.
-In addition, Krispy Kreme Inc saw 26.65% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DNUT rose by +0.38%, which changed the moving average for the period of 200-days by -2.61% in comparison to the 20-day moving average, which settled at $13.06.
+In addition, Krispy Kreme Inc saw 26.45% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DNUT